openmrs/openmrs-module-allergyapi/README.md

 (through variables such as allergy ID), and to compare allergies with each other to see if they have similar properties or characteristics.

-## Download

-To install the Allergy API module into your system, visit [the module download page](https://addons.openmrs.org/show/org.openmrs.module.allergies-api) (The Allergy API is deprecated).

-Refer to [this](https://wiki.openmrs.org/display/docs/Step+by+Step+Installation+for+Developers) for more help.

 ## Build
 To build the module from source, clone this repo: